syncfusion-content/maui-docs/MAUI/DataGrid/columns.md

 </tr>
 <tr>
 <td> <code>ResetAll</code> </td>
-<td> When changing the <code>ItemsSource</code>, the columns for the previous data source are cleared and the columns will be created newly for the new data source.
-Even when columns are explicitly defined it does not consider the defined columns and creates the column based on the underlying collection.<br/> Further when changing the <code>ItemsSource</code> and sorting for all the columns will be cleared. </td>
+<td> When changing the <code>ItemsSource</code>, the columns for the previous data source are cleared and the columns will be newly created for the new data source.
+Even when columns are explicitly defined, it does not consider the defined columns and creates the column based on the underlying collection.<br/> Further when changing the <code>ItemsSource</code> and sorting for all the columns will be cleared. </td>
 </tr>
 <tr>
 <td> <code>RetainOld</code> </td>
-<td> When changing the <code>ItemsSource</code>, creates columns for all fields in a data source when the DataGrid does not have any explicit definition for columns.
-When columns are defined explicitly, then the defined columns alone are retained and new columns are not created.<br/>Similarly when changing the <code>ItemsSource</code> and when the DataGrid have any explicit definition for columns and sorting are retained as it is. </td>
+<td> When changing the <code>ItemsSource</code>,  create columns for all fields in a data source when the DataGrid does not have any explicit definition for columns.
+When columns are defined explicitly, then the defined columns alone are retained and new columns are not created.<br/>Similarly, when changing the <code>ItemsSource</code> and when the DataGrid has an explicit definition for columns and sorting are retained as it is. </td>
 </tr>
 <tr>
 <td> <code>SmartReset</code> </td>
-<td> Retains the columns defined explicitly in application level and the columns with <code>MappingName</code> identical to the properties in the new data source.
-Creates columns newly for all the other properties in the data source.<br/> Similarly it retains the sorting of the columns that are defined explicitly in application level and the columns with <code>MappingName</code> identical to the properties in new data source. </td>
+<td> Retains the columns defined explicitly at the application level and the columns with <code>MappingName</code> identical to the properties in the new data source.
+Newly creates columns for all the other properties in the data source.
+Similarly, it retains the sorting of the columns that are defined explicitly at the application level and the columns with <code>MappingName/<code> identical to the properties in the new data source. </td>
 </tr>
 </table>